ivotron/ivotron.github.io/_posts/2013-08-16-intel-meeting-notes.md

 higher-level issues:

+  * the examples show a bias towards the netcdf format.
+Need to figure out why and make changes so that the example is more hdf-oriented
   * just give access to the mpi communicator to the apps and let them do whatever they want.

 [sd]: {% post_url 2013-08-16-intel-analysis-shipping-implementation %}